Knismesis and gargalesis: Knismesis

 The knismesis phenomenon requires low levels of stimulation to sensitive parts of the body, and can be triggered by a light touch or by a light electric current.
 Knismesis can also be triggered by crawling insects or parasites, prompting scratching or rubbing at the ticklish spot, thereby removing the pest.
 It is possible that this function explains why knismesis produces a similar response in many different kinds of animals.
 In a famous example, described in Peter Benchley's Shark!, it is possible to tickle the area just under the snout of a great white shark, putting it into a near-hypnotic trance.

 Gargalesis

 The gargalesis type of tickle works on primates (which include humans), and possibly on other species.
 For example, ultrasonic vocalizations described as "chirping", which play into social behavior and even have therapeutic effects, are reported in rats in response to human tickling.
 However, adult female rats may find the tickling sensation adverse.
 Because the nerves involved in transmitting "light" touch and itch differ from those nerves that transmit "heavy" touch, pressure and vibration, it is possible that the difference in sensations produced by the two types of tickle is due to the relative proportion of itch sensation versus touch sensation.
 While it is possible to trigger a knismesis response in oneself, it is usually impossible to produce gargalesthesia, the gargalesis tickle response, in oneself.
 Hypergargalesthesia is the condition of extreme sensitivity to tickling.
-The words knismesis and gargalesis were both used by Susie Dent in an episode of the BBC game show, Would I Lie to You?
-(Season 11, episode 4).